moderndatacompany/dataos.info/docs/interfaces/lens.md

 Lens can be built on all sources that Depots support.
 Lens lets you connect to and access data from managed and unmanaged object storage like CSV, parquet, Amazon S3, Azure Blob Storage, streaming sources like Pulsar, and relational and non-relational databases like PostgreSQL, MySQL, BigQuery, etc.

 ## Lens UI
-On opening the Lens app, you can view all the lenses created and available to consume.
+On opening the Lens app, you can view all the Lenses created and available to consume.

 ![Lens Home Page](lens/lens_homepage.png)

 <figcaption align = "center">Lenses</figcaption>
 <br>

-Clicking on the specific lens will open the details where entities and their schema are displayed along with   the tabs to see the relationship of the entities and definitions.
+Clicking on the specific Lens will open the details where entities and their schema are displayed along with   the tabs to see the relationship of the entities and definitions.
 ![Lens Dtails](lens/lens_details.png)

 <figcaption align = "center">Lens details</figcaption>